lemontron/lemontron/lemontron-rev-e/bom.md

 icon: shopping_cart
 ---

-This comprehensive list includes all the parts required to assemble a Lemontron 3D printer.
+This comprehensive list includes all the parts required to assemble a Lemontron Rev E 3D printer.
 Parts that need trimming, cutting, etc. are marked with MOD.

 {% include printer-context.liquid %}